oceans aware: inform, inspire, involve

 climate change litigation

 The conference of parties to UNFCCC does not provide for an enforcement mechanism, meaning that States cannot be held to account for missing their targets under the Paris Agreement.
-Nevertheless, climate change litigation has taken off at a national level in recent years and the number of cases where individuals or national environmental groups have held governments or companies to account for their climate-related policies is growing.
-Over 1,800 cases have been filed recently, mainly in the United States, Australia, the United Kingdom, Germany, the Netherlands, New Zealand, Canada, Nepal, Pakistan and Spain.
+Nevertheless, climate change litigation has taken off at a national, regional and now international level in recent years and the number of cases where individuals or national environmental groups have held governments or companies to account for their climate-related policies is growing quickly.
+UNEP issues a regular report, see the latest Global Climate Litigation Report: 2023 Status Review and the Columbia Law School, Columbia Climate School and the Sabin Center for Climate Change Law maintain a database tracking cases.
 Using climate attribution science, which establishes the relationship between anthropogenic emissions and specific extreme weather events, claimants are able to quantify the environmental impact of projects, policies and laws and the ensuing rulings demanding governmental action based on human rights doctrines are becoming more common.
-The UN Human Rights Council passed a resolution in 2021 declaring the human right to a clean environment, this was echoed by a UN General Assembly resolution in 2022 and calls to make mass environmental destruction, known as ecocide, a crime against humanity are growing.
+The UN Human Rights Council passed a resolution in 2021 declaring the human right to a clean environment, this was echoed by a UN General Assembly resolution in 2022 and calls to make mass environmental destruction, known as ecocide, a crime against humanity are growing, spearheaded by Stop Ecocide International.

-With specific regard to the ocean, Part XII of UNCLOS provides a robust framework calling on States to protect the marine environment.
+With specific regard to the ocean, even if it doesn’t include the words ‘climate change’, Part XII of UNCLOS provides a robust framework calling on States to protect the marine environment.
 Article 192 includes the obligation to protect the marine environment, article 194 to prevent, reduce and control pollution, and article 197 sets down the duty to cooperate.
-While a State to State dispute on climate change is unlikely, the advisory opinions from the International Tribunal for the Law of the Sea and the International Court of Justice could lead to the establishment of mechanisms or best practices in order to control or mitigate climate change.
+While a State to State dispute on climate change is unlikely, the advisory opinions from the International Tribunal for the Law of the Sea and the International Court of Justice will confirm obligations on States in this regard.

 The Commission of Small Island Developing States on Climate Change and International Law, established at COP26 in 2021 to submit a request for an advisory opinion to ITLOS, did just that in 2022, putting the following questions: